 Why Do It?
 You can take the most beautiful scenic fall drive to Aspen to discover impressive hues of golden bronze and dazzling yellows along a drive on the Trail Ridge Road that runs through Rocky Mountain National Park.

 Good to Know: Peak viewing time is typically from late September or early October through about mid-October, depending on the season and the particular elevation.

 Hear the Elks Bugle in Rocky Mountain National Park

-Visit a Pumpkin Patch and Run Through a Corn Maze at Anderson Farms
+Visit a Pumpkin Patch and Corn Maze

-Visit the State's Most Haunted Spots
+Visit Colorado's Most Haunted Spots